graphql-mocks/graphql-mocks/packages/docs/docs/paper/events.md

 }
 ```

-## Custom Events
+## Dispatching Custom Events

-Any instance of `Event` that is added either via [`queueEvent` operation](/docs/paper/mutating-data#queueevent) or in a custom operation and pushed to the [`eventQueue` array on the context](/docs/paper/operations#operational-context) will be dispatched after the transaction is complete and after the library events have been dispatched.
+Any instance of `Event` that is added either via [`queueEvent` operation](/docs/paper/mutating-data#queueevent) or in a custom operation and pushed to the [`eventQueue` array](/docs/paper/operations#operational-context) will be dispatched after the transaction is complete *and* after the library events have been dispatched first.